 In 1750, Dr. Thomas Walker, a surveyor, followed an American Indian path though the area now known as Cumberland Gap.
 His documentation of the low mountain pass allowed Daniel Boone to make his first passage through the gap in 1769.
 In 1775, Daniel Boone and others returned to blaze the Wilderness Road, which allowed settlers to reach Kentucky and beyond.

 Between 1776 and 1810, the Wilderness Road was the primary route to the West, and between 200,000 and 300,000 people crossed Cumberland Gap.
-Eventually, railroads, canals, and wagon roads provided alternate passages across the Appalachians, and the gap became less significant.
+Eventually, railroads, canals, and other wagon roads provided alternate passages across the Appalachians and fewer people traveled this route.

-Eventually a paved highway, US Route 25E, was constructed through Cumberland Gap.
-When the National Historic Park was authorized by Congress in 1940, the highway was rerouted through a tunnel.
-And, with the landscape restored, walking through Cumberland Gap now looks much the same as it did in 1810.
+In 1940, when the National Historic Park was authorized by Congress, the highway that ran through Cumberland Gap was rerouted through a tunnel.
+Now, with the landscape restored, walking through Cumberland Gap looks much the same as it did in 1810.

 READ MORE ⇒ Best Pet Friendly National Parks

-Visitor Center – Make your first stop at the visitor center.
+Visitor Center – Make the visitor center your first stop.
 You’ll find helpful staff, exhibits, orientation and history films, and trail maps.
-Pets are not allowed inside the building, but the grounds around the visitor center provide a nice place wait with the pets while taking turns looking inside.
+Pets are not allowed inside the building, but the grounds around the visitor center provide nice places to take turns waiting with your furry travel companions.

 Pinnacle Overlook – The four-mile drive to Pinnacle Overlook begins at the visitor center.
 If you’re looking for more adventure, you can also hike to the top!
 From the overlook, which is a short walk from the parking area, you can see Kentucky, Tennessee, and Virginia.

-The Wilderness Road Campground is located three miles from the park visitor center in Ewing, Virginia.
+The Wilderness Road Campground is located three miles from the visitor center in Ewing, Virginia.
 It has 160 first-come, first-served camp sites in a beautiful wooded setting.
-During our stay, we had plenty of selection!
+There were plenty to choose from during our stay!

 Navigating the campground’s paved roads is easy, even for a big rig.
 Potable water, very nice shower and bathhouse facilities, and a dump station are all available.
 And 41 of the campsites have electric hookups.
 If staying connected is important to you, we found the cellular reception here to be perfectly acceptable for working online.